-Grape juice for Kiddush
+Grape Juice for Kiddush

-There are a number of reasons why adults may choose grape juice over wine: designated drivers, individuals in addiction recovery, those taking medications that interact negatively with alcohol, those with health concerns for which alcohol is ill advised, pregnant women, those with family histories of alcoholism, those who struggle with alcohol misuse, or simple personal preference.
-Alcohol consumption is dangerous for some, and this is particularly true for individuals in addiction recovery or those in active addiction; synagogues can easily be a safe space where non-alcoholic alternatives to Kiddush wine are always offered.
-As a prayer leader, referencing “fruit of the vine” rather than “wine” is a verbal cue that making Kiddush does not require the consumption of alcohol.
+Adults may choose grape juice over wine for a number of reasons: designated drivers, those taking medications that interact negatively with alcohol, those with health concerns for which alcohol is ill advised, pregnant women, those with family histories of alcoholism, or simple personal preference.
+Alcohol consumption is dangerous for some, and this is particularly true for individuals in addiction recovery.

 Shofar blasts as a metaphor for recovery